kuldeepdhakar/intent_classification/README.md

 This repository contains code designed for classifying user queries into specific intents, and it employs a retrieval-reranker approach.
 The primary steps involved in this approach are as follows:

 ### Data Indexing:
-Initially, we have indexed a comprehensive set of example queries corresponding to various intents into an open-source vector database (qdrant).
+Initially, we have indexed a set of example queries corresponding to various intents into an open-source vector database (qdrant).
 Each of these indexed queries is represented by embeddings generated using the "sentence-transformers/all-MiniLM-L6-v2" model.
 This model is responsible for converting the textual queries into numerical representations.

 ### Reranker Model:
 For the reranking process, we utilize the "cross-encoder/ms-marco-MiniLM-L-6-v2" model.
 This model evaluates and ranks the similarity between the user query and the indexed queries, ultimately improving the accuracy of the intent classification.